avstudiojw/avstudio/features-zoom.md

 ### Control Bar
 With the control bar you have direct access to all the main functions of AVStudio.
-The buttons are big and colored so your eys can easily see if yor audio or video is on or off.
+The buttons are big and colored so your eyes can easily see if yor audio or video is on or off.

 ![image](https://github.com/avstudiojw/avstudio/assets/166111109/92d0627a-0ec2-4803-83ab-1f7e2442b8dd)